DaniilLaptev/pinns/README.md

 - Add some more opimizers from different sources (PyTorch, pymoo, scipy.optimize etc.) and test them.
 - Add dynamic methods: change loss coefficients during training, samplers, optimizer etc.
 - Add many different activation functions that are not in PyTorch.
 Add adaptive activation functions.
 - Add adaptive samplers.
-Maybe it is more appropriate to make one sampler with some parameters (for example, sample from beta distribution) and use dynamic methods or callbacks to change parameters of that sampler during training.
+Maybe it is more appropriate to make a sampler with some parameters (for example, sample from beta distribution) and use dynamic methods or callbacks to change parameters of that sampler during training.
 - Add different PINNs that are already discussed in literature: xPINNs, cPINNs, fPINNs, GP-PINNs, GPT-PINNs, Bayesian, GANs, PhyLSTM, PhyGeoNet, CNNs.
-Maybe implement MAMBA-like model and more exotic models.
+Maybe implement MAMBA-like model and more exotic models, if feasible.
 - If loss decreases, it is not clear if PINN actually approximates solution.
 How can we be sure that training is not broken and loss does not fool us?
+Maybe we should calculate difference between model predictions and stop if they are not changing, but loss does, and add this strategy into early stopping.
 - Add pinns.inverse module for inverse problems.
-- Add pinns.Tuner module for automatic tuning of various hyperparameters, meta-learning, pareto frontier derivation and more.
+- Add pinns.Tuner module for automatic tuning of various hyperparameters, meta-learning, pareto frontier derivation, hyperparameters importance analysis and more.
 - Add an example of how to define hard constraints.
 Restructure model prediction logic so user will edit only predict(x) method.
 - Make autograd derivative much more faster.
 Maybe use torch.func.
 Benchmark different methods (maybe for large number of input and output variables jacobian will be faster than batched grad).